-Based on newly discovered documents, The Jews Should Keep Quiet reexamines and reassesses the hows and whys behind the Roosevelt administration’s fateful policies during the Holocaust.
-Medoff delves into these and other difficult truths: FDR went out of his way to suppress immigration far below the limits set by US law.
-He strove to maintain friendly relations with Nazi Germany, sending representatives to Nazi rallies and censoring anti-Hitler remarks by a cabinet member.
-He refused to admit Jewish refugees to the US Virgin Islands when the local government there was ready to open the doors.
-The Roosevelt administration also dismissed proposals to use empty Liberty ships returning from Europe to carry refugees, and rejected pleas to drop bombs on the railways leading to Auschwitz, even while American planes were bombing targets miles away—actions that would not have conflicted with the larger goal of winning the war, as some have claimed.
+Based on recently discovered documents, The Jews Should Keep Quiet reassesses the hows and whys behind the Roosevelt administration’s fateful policies during the Holocaust.
+Rafael Medoff delves into difficult truths: With FDR’s consent, the administration deliberately suppressed European immigration far below the limits set by U.S. law.
+His administration also refused to admit Jewish refugees to the U.S. Virgin Islands, dismissed proposals to use empty Liberty ships returning from Europe to carry refugees, and rejected pleas to drop bombs on the railways leading to Auschwitz, even while American planes were bombing targets only a few miles away—actions that would not have conflicted with the larger goal of winning the war.

-Medoff further explores the sensitive question of FDR’s private sentiments toward Jews.
-Unmasking the strong parallels between Roosevelt’s statements regarding Jews and Asians, he probes the connection between the president’s policy of excluding Jewish refugees and his mass internment of Japanese-Americans.
+What motivated FDR?
+Medoff explores the sensitive question of the president’s private sentiments toward Jews.
+Unmasking strong parallels between Roosevelt’s statements regarding Jews and Asians, he connects the administration’s policies of excluding Jewish refugees and interning Japanese Americans.